Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Time scales in open system dynamics

-As noted in \cite{Davies2} the most widespread microscopically derived master equation, the GKLS-Davies equation \cite{davies1974Markovian} fails to describe time regimes where differences of Bohr frequencies are too small in comparison to the inverse of time relaxation of the system.
-In \cite{Alicki1989} this problem was considered in depth.
+As noted in~\cite{Davies2} the most widespread microscopically derived master equation, the GKSL-Davies equation ~\cite{davies1974markovian} fails to describe time regimes where differences of Bohr frequencies are too small in comparison to the inverse of time relaxation of the system.
+In Ref.~\cite{Alicki1989} this problem was considered in depth.
 Here, an oscillator with small anharmonicity is considered, so that there are two energy scales: the basic one is given by the frequency of the oscillator, and a much smaller one is introduced via an anharmonicity coefficient $\chi$.

 Then for short times, the environment does not have enough time (due to time-energy uncertainty) to distinguish the levels separated by small energy differences, so that the secular approximation is only done with respect to the basic frequency.
-This results in the master equation marked as type I in \cite{Alicki1989}, where there is a cross-talking between those near degenerated Bohr frequencies.
+This results in the master equation marked as type I in Ref.~\cite{Alicki1989}, where there is a cross-talking between those near degenerated Bohr frequencies.
 Such a master equation is supposed to work well for times evolution satisfying

-In \cite{AlickiLendi1987} a procedure of forming such an equation for a general quantum system was outlined.
-More recently, a similar but much simpler situation -- the three-level system -- has been considered \cite{Brumer_2018}, where experimental realization was proposed to show that for short times the equation of type I is the correct description.

-This type of equation has been later considered in the literature under the name of quasi-secular or partial secular approximation.
-Recently it was considered in \cite{McCauley2020} and \cite{trushechkin2021unified}.
+In Ref.~\cite{AlickiLendi1987} a procedure of forming such an equation for a general quantum system was outlined.
+A similar but much simpler situation -- the three-level system -- has been considered~\cite{Brumer_2018}, where experimental realization was proposed to show that for short times the equation of type I is the correct description.
+This type of equation has been later considered in the literature under the name of quasi-secular such as in~\cite{McCauley2020} and~\cite{trushechkin2021unified}.

 For times long enough, i.e.